 EDP substantially improved its score, with an increase of about 9% compared to 2008 and reduced its distance from the new leader in the global sector, which leads it by only 2 points.
 EDP reached 100% in 6 of the 21 criteria evaluated: Risk Management, Price Risk Control, Score Card Systems, Stakeholder Engagement, Development of Human Capital and Environmental Reporting.
 EDP was still considered the best company in Biodiversity (98%) and Electricity Production (92%).
 The best practices are evaluated based on 21 criteria, divided into economic, environmental and social dimensions, and use either information provided by the applicant company or publicly available information.

 The inclusion of a company in these indexes brings it many benefits, both of a tangible and intangible nature.
-In addition to a public recognition of leadership in strategic areas of economic, environmental and social dimensions, there is also the important recognition of investors, clients and even legislators.
-Inclusion in the index is also an acknowledgment of balanced risk management.
+In addition to a public recognition of leadership in strategic areas of economic, environmental, and social dimensions, there is also the important recognition by those who are using ESG data, like asset owners, asset managers, regulators, and banks.

-For EDP, the effort of entering into the Dow Jones Sustainability Indexes also allows the design of clear and precise objectives in terms of sustainable operations.
+In general terms, it gives us brand reputation, contributes to reinforcing employee relations, retains talent and improves our stakeholder relations.
+In particular, the effort of entering the Dow Jones Sustainability Indexes also allows the design of clear and precise objectives in terms of sustainable operations.

 The constant evaluation of the company and the updating of the criteria creates undeniable rigor in all areas of operations for the Group.